KonstH/comp472-a2/README.md

 ### Step 2 - Run Program
 - To run all 5 algorithms (`UCS`, `GBFS(h1)`, `GBFS(h2)`, `A*(h1)`, `A*(h2)`) at once, execute `python3 main.py` on your terminal while being in the project directory
 - **IMPORTANT**: Doing this will run the algorithms on the file `50puzzles.txt` with an algorithm timeout of 60 seconds by default.
-Make sure that file exists in the directory if you run this command.
+Make sure that this file exists in the directory if you run this command.
-- To run another txt file that exists in the project directory, execute `python3 main.py -f <filename>` in your terminal
+- To run another puzzle input txt file that exists in the project directory, execute `python3 main.py -f <filename>` in your terminal
 - To use a custom timeout for the algorithms, execute `python3 main.py -t <number of seconds>` in your terminal
 - After running the algorithms, 2 folders called `search_files` and `solution_files` are created in the project directory.
 They contain their respective output files.